Brett-Tanner/Journal/2024/Jul_24.md

 ### LMS

+- [x] Truncate goal/subheading text so it can't hide guides
+- [x] Stand Show Speak dialog should be just like the others
+  - The scripts are added as resources, the guide is just a general monthly one
+- [] Now that SSS is basically the same, really feel like I could just use the same partial for all lesson turboframes with some helpers
+- [] Add a category resource for evening class, resource types are conversation cards and actvities
 - [] Possible issue with bandwidth calc being too big?
 - [] Writers can't propose changes to at least lesson 354, form just resets with no errors
   - Can propose changes to some others though